 Having proper financial documentation and being able to explain the future earning capacity of a business is critical to supporting maximum value.
 The value drivers for inexperienced buyers are not as complex as an experienced or strategic buyer and they typically are willing to consider buying a variety of businesses that they find interesting, have “clean books” and records, are stable, and have a positive market future and income potential.
 They are oftentimes unhappy with the status quo and want to be their own boss.

-Experienced buyers that will pay a premium (larger multiples of discretionary earnings) will often look for the following criteria:
+Experienced buyers that will pay a premium will often look for the following criteria: